 Get involved!
 Join one the six collaboratives.
 Read more about the work of the collaboratives.
 Ask your local #ProjectA lead, have a look on Twitter (@HorizonsNHS / #ProjectA); or drop us a line.

 Directory of Good Ideas

-We are expecting to launch the directory by the end of 2018.
 We’re hoping you will read it, share it, and implement the ideas.